Kodular/Documentation/docs/components/social/twitter.md

     |query|`text`|

-This searches Twitter for the given String query.<p><u>Requirements</u>: This should only be called after the <code>IsAuthorized</code> event has been raised, indicating that the user has successfully logged in to Twitter.</p>
+This searches Twitter for the given String query.

+<u>Requirements</u>: This should only be called after the `` IsAuthorized `` event has been raised, indicating that the user has successfully logged in to Twitter.

 ### StopFollowing